Alkimik9000/api-start-express-ts/README.md

 ### 🚀 Features ###

-- TypeScript for better typing and improved maintainability
+• TypeScript for enhanced type checking, improved maintainability and consistent data handling
-- Express for handling HTTP requests and routing
+• Express for handling HTTP requests and define the route for the API endpoint used in the project
-- Jest for testing API endpoints
+• Jest for testing API endpoints

 ### 📚 Prerequisites ###